DISCLOSURE: This post may contain affiliate links, meaning when you click the links and make a purchase, we receive a commission.

 The Jade Harmony Professional gets the prize for the best eco-friendly yoga mat.
 It’s made from renewable rubber rather than PVC, and it’s biodegradable.
 JadeYoga has even teamed up with Trees for the Future to plant a new tree every time a new mat is sold.

 The Harmony is a comfortable mat that provides solid slip resistance, and as an added bonus, it comes in several colors, including slate blue, raspberry, and orchid.
 It’s a solid all-around mat – just don’t leave it out in the sun, because that will damage the material!
 Read our full review

-The Gaiam mat is a bargain, as it typically costs far less than some of the other mats.
-The downside is that it’s not as durable as some of the more expensive brands, so it won’t last forever.
-But as a starter mat for a yoga beginner, the Gaiam is a great choice.
+The Gaiam Print mat is a bargain, as it typically costs far less than some of the other mats.
+Gaiam’s mats used to get questionable marks for durability, but that changed with this extra thick print mat.
+Its hefty 6 mm thickness make it one of the most comfortable mats we’ve reviewed.
+As a starter mat for a yoga beginner, the Gaiam is a great choice.
 Read our full review

 One feature that appeals to many PROlite users is the closed-cell design.
 That essentially means that sweat and moisture won’t seep into the mat.
 So you may need to have a yoga towel handy to sop up moisture, but at least you won’t have to worry about germs and odor issues.

 Sivan is a newer brand name that has come along in the past few years and immediately made very popular mats and other yoga products.
 The Sivan Thick Yoga Mat is a full half-inch thick, which is very high on the thickness meter.
 If you’re concerned about comfort, or you have back issues and want to add some extra cushioning, the Sivan is a great option.